cyverse-de/vice-proxy/README.md

 vice-proxy
 ==========

-Sidecar application for VICE applications running inside the Kubernetes for the CyVerse Discovery Environment.
+Sidecar application for VICE applications running inside Kubernetes for the CyVerse Discovery Environment.